Careers

 Salk Fellow

-Salk is interested in bringing recent PhD graduates from broad disciplines to the Institute to trigger innovation and perpetuate the collaborative spirit upon which Salk was founded.
+The Salk Fellows Program aims to bring recent exceptional PhD graduates from broad disciplines to the Institute to trigger innovation and perpetuate the collaborative spirit upon which Salk was founded.
 Interdisciplinary interactions amongst the Fellows and faculty will substantially change the approach to science and create future intellectual leaders in the biological sciences.
-Scholars underrepresented in biomedical research are encouraged to apply.

 Appointment Terms

 Salk Fellows will independently lead a group of postdoctoral fellows, research technicians and undergraduate students.
-The Fellows will be appointed for an initial period of three years followed by a two-year extension subject to a positive performance review.
-The maximum total appointment period for Salk Fellows is five years.
-Start dates are flexible.
+The Fellows are typically appointed for a period of five years.

 Fellow Benefits

 • Institutional Resources: Fellows are given the space, financial resources and support needed to be independent group leaders and researchers.
-Fellows will be encouraged to apply for limited external funding since successful grant writing is a critical skill for an independent group leader and it increases the Fellow’s competitiveness for faculty positions.
+Fellows will be encouraged and provided with resources to apply for external funding opportunities.

-• Mentoring and Career Development: A Salk faculty member will meet with the Fellow for one-on-one discussions.
-In addition, to support the Fellow’s success, the Fellow will have a mentoring committee that will meet annually to discuss the Salk Fellow’s goals, progress, lab management and future research and career plans.
+• Mentoring and Career Development: In addition to a faculty mentor, each fellow is assigned a mentoring committee that will meet annually to discuss the Salk Fellow’s goals, progress, lab management and future research and career plans.

-• Community Support: Fellows have access to a wide range of Diversity Equity & Inclusion, Education Outreach, and Engagement & Wellbeing activities, including but not limited to lecture series, trainings & workshops, community programming with K-12 schools, work socials to encourage belonging, and opportunities to host underrepresented student interns in their lab.
+• Community Engagement: Fellows have access to the Office of Community & Engagement, Education Outreach, and Engagement & Wellbeing activities, including but not limited to lecture series, trainings and workshops, community outreach events, socials, and opportunities to host all student interns in their lab.

 Faculty Contacts